 Kathryn grew up on a family farm and focuses her practice on estate planning (wills, trusts, health care directives), elder care and elder law, pipeline law-oil and gas, real estate, and commercial transactions.
-Kathryn serves individual clients, small business owners, and has a personal interest in assisting family farmers - she is married to Mark Prielipp who is a partner in Prielipp Farms & Greenhouse of Britton, Michigan.
+Kathryn serves individual clients, small business owners, and has a personal interest in assisting family farmers.
+She is married to Mark Prielipp, Britton, Michigan.
+Kathryn and Mark, and their children, are owners of Mark Prielipp Greenhouse & Mohr.

 Kathryn is passionate about listening and understanding what is “keeping her clients up at night” whether it be transitioning the family farm to the farming child, selling their business or choosing who should serve to administer their estate.
 She helps clients solve these issues with legally binding plans.

 The University of Toledo, College of Law, J.D., cum laude, 1987; Order of the Coif

 Adrian College, B.A., summa cum laude, 1984

 Adrian College Board of Trustees (1996 – Present)

 Britton-Deerfield School Education Foundation (2000 – Present)

 Lenawee Intermediate School Board (2019 - Present)